urbanopt/geojson-modelica-translator/README.rst

 Description
 -----------

-The GeoJSON Modelica Translator (GMT) is a one-way trip from GeoJSON with a well-defined property's schema to a set of Modelica buildings.
-The project will eventually allow multiple paths to model the loads portion of the building models; however, the initial implementation uses the Teaser library to create the RC models with the appropriate coefficients.
+The GeoJSON Modelica Translator (GMT) is a one-way trip from GeoJSON in combination with a well-defined instance of the system parameters schema to a Modelica project with multiple buildings loads, energy transfer stations, district system, and distribution network.
+The project will eventually allow multiple paths to build up different district heating and cooling system topolologies; however, the initial implementation is limited to 1GDH and 4GDC.

 Getting Started
 ---------------

 The GeoJSON Modelica Translator is in alpha-phase development and the functionality is limited.
 Currently, the proposed approach for getting started is outlined in this readme.
-Currently you need python3 and pip3 to install/build the packages.
-Python2 is at end of life and should be avoided.
+Currently you need Python 3 and Pip 3 to install/build the packages.
+Python 2 is at end of life and should be avoided; however, Python 2 may still be needed to run the models with JModelica (this is actively being evaluated).
+Note that the best approach is to use Docker to run the Modelica models as this approach does not require Python 2.

 * Clone this repo into a working directory
 * (optional/as-needed) Add Python 3 to the environment variables
+* Install `Docker https://docs.docker.com/get-docker/`_ for your platform
+* Configure Docker on your local desktop to have at least 4 GB Ram and 2 Cores.
+This is configured under the Docker Preferences.
 * **Follow first 3 major bullets in Running Simulations section below.**
 * Run :code:`pip install -r requirements.txt`
 * Test if everything is installed correctly by running :code:`py.test`